TruthS1109/deep-learning-specialization/README.md

-This repository to store coursera course Deep Learning Specialization: lectures
+This repository to store coursera course Deep Learning Specialization: lectures, jupternotebook code and documents